succabs/www-site/src/content/blog/asd.md

 ---
-title: 'Generic Website vs. Visually Different and Personal Site - Which One to Choose?'
+title: "Should Your Website Blend In or Stand Out?
+A Developer's Take"
 description: 'When building a website, developers and designers face a key decision: Should they aim for a sleek, generic design or a visually distinct, personal aesthetic?
 This post explores the pros and cons of both approaches, helping you decide which path suits your needs.'
 pubDate: 'Nov 23 2024'
 heroImage: '/blog_images/design_choices.jpg'